bcgov/platform-developer-docs/src/docs/platform-automation/alertmanager.md

 The `PrometheusRule` object named `platform-services-controlled-alert-rules` outlines the alert rules and their conditions.
 It's important to note that modifications to this are not allowed.

 Feel free to make new `PrometheusRule` objects.
 They'll be sent to the existing contacts already in place.

-## Timeline

-**Gold and Gold DR cluster timeline**

-- Beginning August 28, 2023 these alerts are sent out to Product Owners and Technical Leads.

-**Silver and Emerald cluster timeline**

-- Beginning March 20, 2024 these alerts are sent out to Product Owners and Technical Leads.

 ---
 ---